gristlabs/grist-help/help/en/docs/limits.md

 ## Number of collaborators

-For team sites on both the Free and Pro plan, there is no limit on the number of team members that may be added to the site.
-For team sites on the Pro plan, the number of team members determines the price.
+For team sites on all plans, there is no limit on the number of team members that may be added to the site.
+For paid plans, the number of team members determines the price.
 See our [pricing page](https://www.getgrist.com/pricing) for details.

 Team members added to your team site may inherit access to workspaces or documents within that organization.
 Learn more about [team sharing](team-sharing.md).

-On both personal and team sites, each document may be shared with up to 2 free guests who do not affect the plan price even on the Pro plan.
+On both personal and team sites, each document may be shared with up to 2 free guests who do not affect the plan price even on paid plans.

 ## Number of tables per document